cuicaihao/split_raster/README.md

 Here is a sample image pairs, the size of RGB and GT are 1000-by-1000 large.
 The `SplitRaster` package successfully generate 16 256x256 images tiles with automatic padding on the edges.
 You can adjust the tile size and the overlap of the tiles for your own applications.

+## Update Log
+- 2022-Jan-16  Fix bugs to make package suitable for python 3.7.
+Publish new version at(https://pypi.org/project/splitraster/0.3.2/) .

 ![Sample Image](docs/split_raster_sample.png)

 ## Use the packages